Master of Philosophy (MPhil)

-The objective of this programme is to produce a research worker who has acquired a good all-round knowledge of Informatics, in-depth knowledge of a specialist area, and the research skills to carry out and present a piece of original research for submission for a higher degree.
+The objective of an MPhil is to produce a research worker who has acquired a good all-round knowledge of Informatics, in-depth knowledge of a specialist area, and the research skills to carry out and present a piece of original research for submission for a higher degree.

 The MPhil degree requires a minimum of two years of supervised research study, and is awarded on the basis of a thesis and oral examination.